manotisehgall/log-monitoring/README.md

 This script offers two options for monitoring logs.
 When executed, it continuously displays newly generated logs until you press ctrl + c.

-Additionally, you can generate a summary of the monitored logs by using the command log_monitoring -s.
+Additionally, you can generate a summary of the logs by using the command log_monitoring -s.

 #Ensure the script is executable by running -
 chmod +x log_monitoring